let · Step variables

 # c: bar # inherited

-Since records are templatized depth-first and in declaration order (as explained in the templating rules), you may use variables defined earlier in the same let block.
+Since records are templatized depth-first and in declaration order (as explained in the templating rules), variables defined earlier may be reused in later variables (even if they are defined in the same let block).

 let: